chocolatey/choco/README.md

  * choco.exe logs to a file in `$env:ChocolateyInstall\log\`.
 You can grab the specific log output from there so you don't have to capture or redirect screen output.
 Please limit the amount included to just the command run (the log is appended to with every command).
  * Please save the log output in a [gist](https://gist.github.com) (save the file as `log.sh`) and link to the gist from the issue.
 Feel free to create it as secret so it doesn't fill up against your public gists.
 Anyone with a direct link can still get to secret gists.
 If you accidentally include secret information in your gist, please delete it and create a new one (gist history can be seen by anyone) and update the link in the ticket (issue history is not retained except by email - deleting the gist ensures that no one can get to it).
 Using gists this way also keeps accidental secrets from being shared in the ticket in the first place as well.
  * We'll need the entire log output from the run, so please don't limit it down to areas you feel are relevant.
 You may miss some important details we'll need to know.
 This will help expedite issue triage.
- * It's helpful to include the version of choco, the version of the OS, and the version of PowerShell (Posh), but the debug script should capture all of those pieces of information.
+ * It's helpful to include the version of choco, the version of the OS, and the version of PowerShell (Posh) - the debug script should capture all of those pieces of information.
  * Include screenshots and/or animated gifs whenever possible, they help show us exactly what the problem is.

 ## Contributing